Saamiya96/Saamiya96/README.md

 <h4>

-- 🌱 I’m currently learning Ruby, Jacascript and Python from Exercism.
+- 🌱 I’m currently learning Python and Jacascript.

-- 🌟 My 2023 Goal is to become an instructor andmMentor for aspiring students who want to get into tech!
+- 🌟 My 2023 Goal is to become an instructor and Mentor for aspiring students who want to get into tech!

 - ⚡ About me: I used to work as a radiographer and now undertaking a Software Developer Apprenticeship at an energy company!
 I will undergo my trainig at [Makers Academy](https://github.com/makersacademy)!